atomix/atomix.github.io/atomix/docs/coordination.md

 The [DistributedGroup] resources provides an asynchronous API for coordinating group membership across the cluster.
 Group membership can be used to track, for example, nodes in a cluster.

 When new members [join](#joining-the-group) a membership group, all existing members of the group may be [notified](#listening-for-membership-changes).
-Typically, in fault tolerant systems members join the group until they fail.
+Typically, in fault tolerant systems members remain in the group until they fail.
 When a member's session is disconnected from the cluster, remaining members of the group will again be notified that the member has left the cluster.

 To create a `DistributedGroup`, use the `Atomix.getGroup` method: